wp-plugins/learnpress/readme.txt

 **LearnPress is actively developed**
 We are developing and improving LearnPress day by day and bringing new features to you cos we want LearnPress to become the best WordPress plugin in LMS.

-Any suggestions for us?
+Any suggestions for this WordPress LMS Plugin?
 Send us [here](http://thimpress.com/learnpress-suggestion/)

 == Installation ==